collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * I am going to type the command $ git clone into the command line and copy and paste the URL from the browser of either the shared repo or fork, then hit enter.

 * A folder will appear in my home directory by the same name as the GitHub repo (2017.djangocon.us) and filled with the contents of the repo.
-Making a copy of a repo locally is called cloning.
 * I now have a copy of the code online in the GitHub repo and a copy in my local development environment.

 * I will now change directory into the folder so that I can work there